drNymbus/ync/ync-shop-api/README.md

             "processed": bool
         }

-- **POST `/store?basket=true`**: Adds a new item to the user's cart then retrieve the basket.
+- **POST `/store?basket=true&id=<item_id#1>[,<item_id#2>, ...]`**: Adds a new item to the user's cart then retrieve the updated basket.

         {
             "items": [string, ],
-            "output": string
         }

-- **POST `/store?item=true`**: Adds a new item to the items table then retrieve the data from table.
-All items inserted into the table can be retrieved from the "item_id" field.
-An output message in also sent to describe the result of the request accompanied by any Object where a warning or error occurred
+- **POST `/store?item=true`**: Adds one or several new items to the item table.
+The response object contains two fields containing item ids: 'completed' for every succesful item insertionl and 'rejected' for every failed item insertion.

         {
-            "item_id": string | [string, ],
+            "completed": [string, ],
-            "output": [string, [Object, ]]
+            "rejected": [string, ]
         }

-- **POST `/store?command=true`**: Adds a new command to the commands table then returns the status of the query (200 if successful, 500 otherwise).
+- **POST `/store?command=true`**: Adds a new command to the commands table then returns the status of the query: 200 if successful, 500 otherwise.
 Only one command can be posted at a time.

-- **DELETE `/store?basket=true&item=<item_id>`**: Removes one or several items from the user's cart, all item ids should be separated by a comma.
+- **DELETE `/store?basket=true&id=<item_id#1>[, <item_id#2>, ...]`**: Removes one or several items from the user's cart, all item ids should be separated by a comma.

         {
             "items_list": [string, ]
         }

+- **DELETE `/store?item=true&id=<item_id>`**: Removes an item from the items table then returns the status of the query: 200 if successful, 500 otherwise.

-- **DELETE `/store?item=true&item=<item_id>`**: Removes an item from the items table then returns the status of the query ().
+- **DELETE `/store?command=true&id=<item_id>`**: Removes an item from the items table then returns the status of the query: 200 if successful, 500 otherwise.

 Each action requires the user to be authenticated via a signed cookie.
-The system generates and updates these cookies as needed to track session and cart information securely.
+The system generates and updates these cookies as needed (through the 'connect' route under the method GET) to track session and cart information securely.

 In case a request cannot be completed or fails the response will update the status accordingly to the error type and contain an error message under a json format: